-Bitcoin is often described as an anonymous currency because it is possible to send and receive bitcoins without giving any personally identifying information.
+Bitcoin is often described as anonymous because it’s possible to send and receive bitcoins without giving any personally identifying information.

 In Bitcoin, your pseudonym is the address to which you receive Bitcoin.
 Every transaction involving that address is stored forever in the blockchain.
 If your address is ever linked to your identity, every transaction will be linked to you.

-In the original Satoshi whitepaper, it was recommended that Bitcoin users use a new address for each transaction to avoid the transactions being linked to a common owner.
+In the original whitepaper, it was recommended that Bitcoin users use a new address for each transaction to avoid the transactions being linked to a common owner.
 This would be the equivalent of writing many books under different pseudonyms.

 The outgoing transaction will include multiple addresses as inputs, proving that they are in the same wallet and belong to the same entity.
 If your identity is ever linked to any of these addresses, none of the addresses will maintain their anonymity.

 One way to increase your anonymity is to use multiple wallets.
 This is like maintaining multiple separate identities.